 Various individuals provided invaluable support to this research effort.
 The authors would particularly like to thank the assistance provided by Arun Mehta from Pacificorp for the coal flyash samples and Tampa Electric Company for assistance in locating petcoke samples.
 Dr. Ron Bunker of GE, Mr. Gerry McQuiggan of Siemens-Westinghouse, and Dr. Tom Taylor of Praxair Surface Technologies all generously donated coupon specimens without which the study would not have been possible.
-Thanks also to Robert Laycock for performing particle size analysis and many other helpful tasks.
-Aaron Mason and Spencer Grange helped us design the coolant fixture and conduct testing.
-A special thanks to Ken Forster, projects laboratory manager for the M.E.
-Department at Brigham Young University; without his help, this project would not have been possible.
-This work was partially sponsored by the US Department of Energy-National Energy Technology Laboratory through a cooperative agreement with the South Carolina Institute for Energy Studies at Clemson University.
+Thanks also to Robert Lavcock for performing particle size analysis and many other helpful tasks.
+Aaron Mason and Spencer Grange helped design the coolant fixture and conduct testing.
+A special thanks to Ken Forster, projects lab manager for the M.E.
+Department at Brigham Young University; without his help this project would not have been possible.
+This work was partially sponsored by the US Department of Energy - National Energy Technology Laboratory through a cooperative agreement with the South Carolina Institute for Energy Studies at Clemson University.
+The views expressed in this article are those of the authors and do not reflect the official policy or position of the Department of Energy or U.S. Government.